 Neolithic Man had none of the mod cons.
 No television, no central heating, no microwaves.
-Not even Google Chrome Incognito.
+Not even Google Chrome Incognito – am I right guys?

-In fact, it’s fair to say that, without fire, man would have been in a whole lot of trouble.
+In fact, it’s fair to say that, without fire, man would have been in big twubs.
 And he would have been very bored.
 That’s why man inherently loves fire.
 These days, man still loves fire but, sadly, doesn’t see it as much fire as he’d like to.
-Old school fire only makes fleeting, cameo appearances – romantic candles, Olympic torches, hippy jugglers – that kind of thing.
+Old school fire only makes fleeting, cameo appearances – romantic candles, Olympic torches, hippy jugglers, impressing chicks by flicking a Zippo – that kind of thing.

-As things get hotter, so too will our desire to rekindle our innate relationship with raw meat, deadly carcinogens and stilted conversations about the latest coupé with the next door neighbour.
+Anyway.
+This weekend is looking like a scorcher and as things get hotter, so too will our desire to rekindle our innate relationship with raw meat, deadly carcinogens and stilted over-the-fence conversations about the latest coupé with the next door neighbour.
 It’s time to make fire, it’s time to eat beasts, it’s time to don the ‘comedy’ apron and let the magic begin.

-Regardless of the flesh flung on the flames, it’ll find a far more flexible friend in beer than it will in wine.
+Regardless of the flesh flung on the flames, there’s a beer that will pair nicely.
 Hops adorn beer with the bitterness to scythe through meat and provide a firm foil to BBQ’s big flavours; beer’s got the carbonation to lift rich textures from the palate; and anything chargrilled will chime beautifully with the charred character bestowed in some beers by darker malts.

 Four cans of cooking lager simply won’t cut it though.
 Different styles suit different dishes and you’ve got to box clever with your beers, matching intensity with intensity and making sure that whatever comes off the glowing coals doesn’t overpower the beer – or vice versa.